 Configuring a call queue

-|Simultaneous||All operators who aren’t on a call now receive a call at the same time.
+|Simultaneous||All operators who are available now receive a call at the same time.
 The first one to pick up the phone will talk to a client.|

-|Sequential||In this case, operators have a strict order in which they handle calls.
+|Sequential||Operators have a strict order in which they handle calls.
 An incoming call always goes to operator A first.
 If they don’t answer or are busy, then the call goes to operator B. The operator’s order is defined in the Operators section.|

-|Rotating||The calls are forwarded to operators not in a specific order but rather to ensure the workload is distributed evenly.|
+|Rotating||The calls aren’t routed to operators in a preset order but in way to ensure the workload is distributed evenly.|

 |Longest idle||The call goes first to an operator who has been idle for the longest since their last call.
 For example, the call will go to operator B who was on a call 10 minutes ago instead of operator A who finished a call just two minutes ago.|